-A colourful catwalk show took over London’s busy Oxford Circus junction earlier this month to highlight the environmental impact of the fashion industry.
+A colourful catwalk show took over London’s busy Oxford Circus junction in April to highlight the environmental impact of the fashion industry.

 Before that, semi-naked activists glued themselves to windows of the public gallery of the House of Commons during a Brexit debate.

 More recently, activists sprayed fake blood outside the Treasury,leading to four arrests.

 Protesters also once vandalised Shell’s headquarters, gluing themselves to windows and smashing glass revolving doors in a bid to cause more than £6,000 of damage – to enable them to have a jury trial in Crown Court.